oat-sa/taohub-articles/forge/developer-guide/install-from-config-file.md

 Config file
 -----------

 The config file can be wrote either in json or yaml.
-In order to use a yaml file you have to have the yaml extension for php on your server.\
+In order to use a yaml file you have to have the yaml extension for php on your server.<br/>

 The file will contain some mandatory and optional properties, they are listed below.
 You can find a example of this file [here](https://github.com/oat-sa/tao-core/blob/master/scripts/sample/config.json)

 ### Mandatory properties